 Learning how to potty train a toddler can be challenging.
-Take out the guesswork with these easy potty training tips, tricks, and methods to follow.
+Take out the guesswork with these easy potty training tips and methods to follow.

-The first time my toddler peed in the potty, I had no idea how to clean it up.
+The first time my toddler peed in the potty seat, I had no idea how to clean it up.
 As in, I didn’t even know I was supposed to flush the pee down the toilet (don’t ask where I ended up disposing it).

 I had been so nonchalant about potty training, only going so far as at least buying a potty.
 But I was pretty clueless about how to actually start potty training, so that when my toddler actually peed a few drops into the potty, I didn’t know what to do.

 And I wish I could say the rest of potty training went without a hitch after those initial tinkles.
-Instead, after three kids, I learned from many mistakes about how to potty train a toddler, many more accidents, and, admittedly, regretful arguments.
+Instead, after three kids, I learned from many mistakes, many more accidents, and, regretfully, many arguments.

 If you’re here, I’m sure you can relate.